Andre Patton

 Andre Patton (born May 28, 1994) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He played college football for ther Rutgers Scarlet Knights, and was signed by the Los Angeles Chargers as an undrafted free agent in 2017.
+He played college football for the Rutgers Scarlet Knights, and was signed by the Los Angeles Chargers as an undrafted free agent in 2017.

 Early life

 Patton was a two-way starter for the St. Elizabeth Vikings football team.
 On offense, his senior year he had 48 catches for 761 yards and eight touchdowns and rushed for 677 yards and 14 touchdowns.
 On defense, Patton recorded 68 tackles and three interceptions and was named the Delaware Defensive Player of the Year by voting media and the Delaware Interscholastic Football Coaches Association.
 He was rated Delaware's top recruit Rivals.com, ESPN.com and 247Sports.

 College career

 Patton saw game action in each of his four years at Rutgers.
 He finished his senior year with 33 receptions for 460, as well as 5 touchdown receptions, which lead the team and was good enough for ninth in the Big Ten.